 Often, it’s the small actions that count the most.
 A team dealing with a crisis, for example, will appreciate someone senior taking an active interest, providing clear guidance and maybe even rolling their sleeves up to help.
 People who are working up against seemingly impossibly tight deadlines need someone to notice they haven’t had time to eat and to order pizzas in!

 Think about how you can put support mechanisms in place and encourage people across the business to develop a shared sense of responsibility.
 ‘In the moment’ support can be highly valuable, so companies should help facilitate this by giving staff the opportunity and space to access support from their peers.
+Check out these TED talks on how to deal with workplace stress.

 2. Help employees maintain balance